 A: Yes, there are 2 further considerations.
 Firstly the plugs must be charged to 10 volts, or they will not reach the required temperature on ignition.
 And secondly, you may wish to ensure that an anti-seize compound (such as Coppaslip) is used on installation.
 If that doesn’t help, check the glow plug fusible link,

 Q:- What is that strange looking button to the right of the steering wheel do, the one with a picture of an engine and a heater on it?
 (Mark from Belper)

 A: It’s a switch for the ‘cold climate’ system.
 It helps the engine to reach operating temperature more quickly.
 (Member Martyn May offers this observation) In cold weather once the engine is started you flick the switch and it will help heat up the engine quicker.
 But having suffered replacing the glow plugs on my vehicle twice in the short time I have had the vehicle I do not recommend this process without further investigation, as I suspect that this keeps the glow plugs glowing for longer than normal, and I already know that the glow plugs can function up to 5 to10 full minutes after starting the engine in cold weather to help with the emissions.
 Now when I start my vehicle I maintain the revs at over 1,200 rpm which keeps (we think) the glow plugs from glowing too long, after about 5 minutes I let the engine settle down to it’s normal tickover speed and it would appear that the glow plugs do not kick in again, and since I have started this process I have not had any trouble starting the van in these cold mornings….roll on Summer.

 Q: It’s me again.
-Anyone know how to remove the glass from a folding wing mirror?
-(Dave “Mirrorman” from Carmarthen)
+Anyone know how to remove the mirror glass?
+(Dave from Carmarthen)

 Q: Can anyone tell me how to remove the interior rearview mirror from it’s mounting?
 (Dave from Carmarthen)